 What’s the Best Way to Optimize Your Wireless Internet?

 If you do choose to go with a wireless network, here are some tips for getting the most from your connection:

 - Identify busy wireless frequencies and broadcast your network away from that traffic.
 This can help your network obtain the speed you pay for.

 To analyze frequencies and better optimize your wireless network, Anderson Technologies utilizes a solution from Ekahau which paints a real-world picture of where your Wi-Fi is effective, and where gaps in coverage or busy traffic may ruin your connection.

 - Keep public and private access to your network partitioned.
 Visitors and users off the street don’t need to access private data vital to your business.
 Partitioning your network provides the customer service of a wireless network while keeping your business safe.

 - Consider using a wired connection for stationary desktops and install docking stations for laptops.
 This allows fast, secure, and stable access to the wired network, while keeping a wireless connection available for mobile work.

 - Update network equipment regularly.

-- Contact an IT provider for tips catered to your business’ specific needs and goals
+- Contact an IT services provider for tips catered to your business’ specific needs and goals.

 Anderson Technologies is a St. Louis IT consulting firm.
 Let us help you weigh the options of wired vs wireless networks for your small business.
-To see if you qualify for a free network audit, email email@example.com or call 314.394.3001 today.
+For more information about a network audit, email email@example.com or call 314.394.3001 today.